zenml-io/blog.zenml.io/_posts/2022-09-01-zero-thirteen-release.md

-This release introduces a breaking change to the CLI by adjusting the access to the stack component specific resources for 'secrets-managers' and `model-deployers` to be more explicitly linked to the component.
+This release introduces a breaking change to the CLI by adjusting the access to the stack component specific resources for 'secrets-managers' and 'model-deployers' to be more explicitly linked to the component.
 Here is how:

 ```bash
 # `zenml secret register ...` becomes